Tosefta: Overview

 In many ways, the Tosefta acts as a supplement (Toseftā) to the Mishnah.
 Being nearly three times as long, it often complements the Mishna and expands upon it, and it served as the primary commentary on it for the Amoraim, creators of the Talmuds.
 The Mishnah (משנה) is the basic compilation of the Oral law of Judaism; according to the tradition, it was compiled in 189 CE.
 The Tosefta closely corresponds to the Mishnah, with the same divisions for sedarim ("orders") and masekhtot ("tractates"), though there are three tractates in the Mishnah with no corresponding tractates in the Tosefta, those of Tamid, Middot and Kinnim, all at the end of the order of 'Kodashim'.
 The tractate 'Avot' from the order of 'Nezikin' is also absent from the Tosefta, though 'Avot de-Rabbi Natan' may be considered as filling its place.
-The number of chapters in each tractate does not necessarily correspond to that of the Mishnah, and the number of Halachot in a given chapter of the Tosefta is at times double that of the correspoding chapter in the Mishnah.
+The number of chapters in each tractate does not necessarily correspond to that of the Mishnah, and the number of Halachot in a given chapter of the Tosefta is at times double that of the corresponding chapter in the Mishnah.
 Though the order of Halachot in the Tosefta largely parallels that of the Mishnah, it digresses so often that the reason for the digressions has drawn scholarly attention.
 Many scholars have suggested that the order in the Tosefta follows an earlier version of the Mishna.
 However, this is most likely inaccurate, as a close literary analysis will show that both texts follow the same order, and the digressions of the Tosefta are premeditated and pedagogical by nature.
 The Tosefta is mainly written in Mishnaic Hebrew, with some Aramaic.

 At times, the text of the Tosefta agrees nearly verbatim with the Mishnah, in others, there are significant differences.
-The Tosefta often attributes laws that are anonymous in the Mishnah to named Tannaim, or attributes otherwise acredited laws differently.
+The Tosefta often attributes laws that are anonymous in the Mishnah to named Tannaim, or attributes otherwise accredited laws differently.
 At times it also contradicts the Mishnah in the ruling of Jewish law.

 The Tosefta often augments the Mishnah with additional glosses and discussions.
 It offers additional aggadic and midrashic material, though this is only because it is a larger corpus than the Mishnah and the proportion of this material is identical to both.
 In some ways the Tosefta continues the Mishnah, as it preserves the opinions and teachings of the later generations of Tanaim, namely that of Rabbi Judah HaNasi and the following generation, which were largely not recorded in the Mishna.